 - Disorders of the sleep-wake cycle (circadian rhythm sleep disorders).

 - Dysfunctions associated with sleep, sleep stages, or partial arousals (parasomnias).

 In this summary, unless otherwise stated, evidence and practice issues as they relate to adults are discussed.
 The evidence and application to practice related to children may differ significantly from information related to adults.
 When specific information about the care of children is available, it is summarized under its own heading.References

-- National Sleep Foundation.: Can't Sleep?
-What To Know About Insomnia.
-Arlington, Va: National Sleep Foundation, 2011.
+- National Sleep Foundation: Insomnia and Sleep.
+Arlington, Va: National Sleep Foundation, 2013.
 Available online.
-Last accessed October 16, 2013.
+Last accessed April 23, 2014.